 Executive Director at Jamii Asilia Centre

-Carson has extensive human rights training background; University of Pretoria’s Centre for Human Rights’ Advanced Human Rights – Indigenous Peoples Rights at the Faculty of Law, Defenders Coalition Human Rights Academy among others.
-Currently, he co-chairs the Global Indigenous Youth Caucus.
-Carson is also a board member at Major Group for Children and Youth.
-Carson is particularly interested in intertwining cultural heritage and traditional knowledge with scalable sustainable development.
+Carson has extensive human rights training background; University of Pretoria’s Centre for Human Rights’ Advanced Human Rights – Indigenous Peoples Rights at the Faculty of Law, Defenders Coalition Human Rights Academy, etc. Currently, he’s the immediate former co-chair of the Global Indigenous Youth Caucus.

 Proudly, he among the 13 youth co-authored “Global Indigenous Youth: Through Their Eyes”, the first book to focus on Indigenous youth issues globally, in collaboration with Global Indigenous Youth Caucus and Institute for The Study of Human Rights, published by Columbia University, New York.